LuckyHyena/DnD/tomb_of_annihilation/player_notes/list_of_items_available_for_purchase_in_Port_Nyanzaru.md

 ![immovable rod](../../images/immovable-rod.jpg)

 # Jessamine

-![Jessamine](images/Merchant_Prince_Jessamine.jpg)

 JESS-ah-meen is a Chultan noble and ex-assassin who controls the buying and selling of **poisons, assassinations, and medicinal plants**.
 She is the only public face of an anonymous guild of professional assassins in Port Nyanzaru who sell their brutal service to wealthy foreign visitors.
+Jessamine is usually quiet during meetings of the merchant princes, and she abstains from voting except to break a tie, but her violent presence in the Goldenthrone, sitting with the other merchant princes above petitioners, reinforces the authority of Port Nyanzaru's young government.

-Jessamine is the sole person in Port Nyanzaru with the authority to issue **sanctions**, writs that allow for [legal assassinations in the city](dramatis_personae.md#the-ytepka-society) by approved methods, usually poison or a single stab with a blade.
+Jessamine is the sole person in Port Nyanzaru with the authority to issue **sanctions**, writs that allow for legal assassinations in the city by approved methods, usually poison or a single stab with a blade.
 Sanctions are rarely sold and are extremely expensive.

+> Port Nyanzaru's assassins' guild has no need for new members, but Jessamine sometimes hires independent rogues or spies to investigate the situation around a potential _sanction_, or to quietly deliver a [triceratops](dramatis_personae.md#the-ytepka-society).

+![Jessamine](images/Merchant_Prince_Jessamine.jpg)

 |Item|Price|Note|
 |-|-|-|